 My family was suddenly re-posted, and a brief stint on the prairies taught me a cold, hard lesson.
 I was no longer the novelty.
 I was a scourge and different meant bad.
 Even now, when I close my eyes, I can still hear the chants of ornery 10 year olds: “Jingle bells, Jingle bells, Grandma bought a gun.
 Pulled the trigger, shot a nigger, boy, did Grandma run.”
 It was the first time I had ever heard the “N” word.
 I laughed along with them, but the word stuck.
 I remember seeing the word in the Adventures of Huckleberry Finn a year or so before, but never gave it a second thought.
 So, I climbed the stairs to the school library, asking the librarian where I could find a dictionary and I looked it up.
 Basically, it was a 17th century word that meant “black person.”
 Hmmmm.
 Ten year old me didn’t think it was so bad.
 I snapped the book shut and life went on.
 But merciless teasing ensued, even some of the teachers joined in.
 I looked at myself for the first time and wished that my skin colour would rub off.
 My self esteem was decimated, my heart broken, and the light in my eyes gone.
 My parents acted quickly and decided life on the West Coast would be healthier, and the nightmare ended.
 For now.

 I relocated back to Vancouver in time to finish elementary school and start High School but I was no longer that happy-go-lucky kid.
 Racism changed me, but not in the way you think.
 As an adolescent, the discrimination wasn’t as obvious.
 Teenagers are more clever about it.
 I felt like a stereotyped monkey.
 Kids in school would goad me on to do impressions of their favourite black television characters.
 Boys would whisper at the back of the class that “if I was just a little more white chocolate and a little less dark.”
 My hair was a regular topic of discussion because I wore it in braids, and not because I wanted to, but because I was a mixed kid in a white family and I didn’t know how to care for my massive afro.
 Braids were convenient.
-I was of course expected to excel at Basketball, and when a fellow mixed girl in social studies class snapped up my Sony Walkman and heard Treble Charger blast through the earphones instead of Salt n’ Peppa, her look of disappointment was obvious.
-The dilemma was I was a mixed kid, who looked black, who liked “white things”, but wasn’t holding up my end of the black bargain.
+I was of course expected to excel at Basketball, and when a fellow classmate in social studies class snapped up my Sony Walkman and heard Guns n’ Roses ‘Welcome to the Jungle‘ blast through the earphones instead of Salt n’ Peppa, she teased me mercilessly.
+The dilemma was I was a mixed kid, who looked Black, who liked “white things”, but to the Black and mixed kids, I wasn’t holding up my end of the Black bargain.
 You certainly wouldn’t have gained any “street cred” hanging out with me (though many tried), and the bottom line was this; I didn’t act Black enough and I was reminded of this almost daily.

 Race does not exist.
 It is a social construct.
 And once we can all grasp that, we can stop giving power to those who try and wield this power over the masses.
 Don’t let others ‘other’ you.
 Stand in your place and own who you are, whomever that may be.